-For years we’ve been making little changes to our lifestyles like recycling, composting or reducing our overall plastic use in order to be more sustainable.
-Yet, as conversations about climate change, overtourism and environmental strain only get louder, there is an increasing desire – and need – to implement a sustainable approach to how we travel.
+For years we’ve been making little changes to our lifestyles such as recycling, composting or reducing our overall plastic use in order to be more sustainable.

 1. Choose to travel off-peak or explore unique destinations

-If you’re conscious about your carbon footprint, this Environmental Performance Index identifies countries who are the most sustainable.
-European countries like Switzerland, France and Denmark took out the top spots in 2018.
-The next report is set to be released mid-June 2020.
+If you’re conscious about your carbon footprint, this Environmental Performance Index identifies countries that are the most sustainable.
+European countries like Denmark, Switzerland and Luxembourg took out the top spots in 2020.

-Alternatively, consider taking your tourism to more unique destinations that are relatively undiscovered or to areas in desperate need of your tourism to help repair from disasters, like Australia’s bushfire affected towns or Puerto Rico after the 2017 hurricane.
+Alternatively, consider taking your tourism to unique and relatively undiscovered destinations.
+Or to areas in desperate need of tourism to help them rebuild after natural disasters, like Australia’s bushfire-affected towns.
+Once travel resumes, almost everywhere will be needing some tourism love.

 2. Be wary of who you choose to travel with

-If you’re someone who loves to travel with an organised tour group or book day-trips while you’re in a new place, then opting for an eco-friendly tour company would be the best way to minimise your carbon footprint.
+If you love to travel with an organised tour group while you’re in a new place, then opting for an eco-friendly tour company would be the best way to minimise your carbon footprint.

 Typically the smaller the group the better.
 However, as with companies like Exodus Travels or Intrepid, you will usually be able to tell from a tour company’s website whether they have any responsible or sustainable tourism policies in place.

-Other signs of a responsible tour are when the offer activities that benefit local communities, food provided by local restaurants or producers, local guides, volunteer experiences, no invasive animal experiences and notable environmentally friendly initiatives like minimising plastic and waste.
+Other signs of a responsible tour are when they offer activities that benefit local communities.
+For instance, food provided by local restaurants or producers, local guides, volunteer experiences and no invasive animal experiences.
+Bonus points for those taking the next step with environmentally friendly initiatives such as minimising plastic and waste.

-This approach can also be adopted when choosing where to stay.
+You can also adopt this approach when choosing where to stay.
 Keep an eye out for accommodation in homestays, boutique properties or hotels that have sustainable practices at their core.

 3. Consider alternative modes of transport

-Air travel accounts for about two per cent of all global carbon dioxide emissions – a statistic that is reportedly growing at a faster rate than previously predicted and creating a dire situation for our environment.
+Air travel accounts for about two per cent of all global carbon dioxide emissions.
+This statistic is reportedly growing at a faster rate than previously predicted and creating a dire situation for our environment.

-Swapping plane travel for alternative options is one the best thing you can do for the planet.
+Swapping plane travel for alternatives is one the best thing you can do for the planet.
 And ideally, swapping it for trains.
 According to the International Transport Forum, travelling by train generates up to 10 times fewer carbon emissions than an aeroplane.
-And high-speed trains like carbon-neutral Eurostar are three times more energy-efficient as compared to regional trains.
+And high-speed trains like carbon-neutral Eurostar are three times more energy-efficient than regional trains.

 4. Think about your packing